How to Add DuckDuckGo to Chrome

 In case you want to uninstall DuckDuckGo as an extension, or an app, that’s not a problem.
 We’ll show you how to do it in just a few steps.

-- Look for the three horizontal lines in the top right corner and click on them.
+- Launch Google Chrome and look for the three vertical dots in the top right corner, click on them.

 - Hover over ‘More tools’ and select ‘Extensions.’